Updated Jade 28

 We used this pack for a day out rock climbing, and it was big enough to hold all of our gear without any issues.

-This daypack retails for $140, making it one of the most expensive bags in this review.
-The Patagonia Nine Trails 26 costs a little more, as does the CamelBak Sequoia 22, but the Sequoia comes with a water reservoir ($20-30 value).
+This daypack retails for $150, making it one of the most expensive bags in this review.
+The Patagonia Nine Trails 26 costs a little more, and the CamelBak Sequoia 22 rings up for the same price — but the Sequoia comes with a water reservoir ($20-30 value).
 If this seems a little steep for a daypack, consider the $80 REI Co-op Trail 25 instead.
 It has almost as much internal volume as the Jade but will save you a lot of money, though it doesn't have a full hip belt.

 We knew we'd love the Gregory Jade 28 as soon as we tried it on in the store, and it didn't disappoint in the field.
 It can hold a ton of gear (for a day pack), and it is the most comfortable option in our test group, particularly when weighted down.
 It might be a little bit too big for those who do shorter hikes only, but if you're into all day affairs, then our Top Pick for Long Hikes is the way to go.